tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** After TI10 ended, OG, as we knew it, scattered across the seven seas\*.
+**How did this roster happen?** After TI10 ended, OG, as we knew it, scattered across the seven seas.
 No former members remained as active players\*, so the brand had to start from scratch.
 How did they do it?
 Allow me to present this section in the same form that I myself learned this information.

 Through a series of disjointed DMs I received from OG's CEO JMR Luna.